For a presentation on Bókun Marketplace, and how to use it to grow distribution and incremental revenue, please view a recording of our webinar.

 - Pricing: From here you can see the products' prices for this contract

 Contract terms: Select the terms that you want to use for this marketplace contract.
 If you do not have existing contract terms you must create them first.
+We recommend you don't use the OTA contract terms (Viator, Expedia, etc.) for regular Marketplace contracts.
 Learn more about contract terms.

 Booking changes and cancellations